Creativity, Vulnerability & Giving A Fuck

 Most people will tell you not to give a fuck about criticism, especially the non-constructive kind.

 The absolute worst sort of reaction is the kind which doesn't exist.
 This is the art exhibition no one attends.
 The song everyone goes outside to smoke during.
 The book which gets no reviews.
-The blog essay with views but no comments.

 After all, indifference stings.
 It makes creativity seem pointless.
 People do all sorts of things to try and ensure a reaction to their work, any reaction.
 Click bait titles, misogynistic music videos, crazy publicity stunts.
 Whatever it takes.